andreasprlic/uniprot-or-mapping/README.md

 Currently these includes about 550k UniProt entries.
 The process to load all these files takes about 8 hours on a typical database server.

+## Get Started

+  1. Check out the code
+  2. Make sure you have access to a MySQL installation, create an empty new database there, make sure you have write permissions
+  3. Update the configuration in '''src/main/resources/database.properties''' to match your configuration
+  4. Run '''LoadMissing.java''' (ideally over-night, by next morning you will have a populated database)

+Alternative, if you compile the code with ```mvn package```, you will get an executable jar file.
+You can run this jar file and pass in the DB configuration as a command line parameter (see ```LoadMissing.java``` as the main class).

+## Still TODO

+  Release on Maven Central